kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 * A private network and subnet
 * A router for this private network and connect it to a public network for floating IPs
 * A security group for all Kubernetes VMs
-* A VM as control-plane node and a few VMs as worker nodes
+* A VM as a control-plane node and a few VMs as worker nodes

 The security group will have the following rules to open ports for Kubernetes.